My birthday is coming up on December 13th (we won’t discuss my age…) and all I want are these absolutely incredible coconut magic bars.

-These coconut magic bars (sometimes called magic cookie bars) are so easy to make that it’s almost funny.
+These coconut magic bars (sometimes called magic cookie bars or even just magic bars) are so easy to make that it’s almost funny.

 It doesn’t seem like something so TASTY could result from layering a few ingredients in a baking dish.
 Y’all, these coconut magic bars are like HEAVEN.